decentraland/adr/content/ADR-287-update-emote-schema.md

 ## Abstract

-We are implementing a new feature named **Social Emotes**, which will allow multiple players to interact with this new kind of emotes.
+We are implementing a new feature named **Social Emotes**, which will allow multiple players to interact with this new kind of emote.

-These new emotes will have a new property named `outcomes`, where the author can define the animation to be executed and whether it loops or not.
+These new emotes will have a new property named `outcomes`, which lets authors define the animation to execute and specify whether it loops or not.

 ## Context, Reach & Prioritization